davidmarble/virtualenvwrapper-win/README.rst

 virtualenvwrapper-win
 =====================

 This is a port of Doug Hellmann's `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ to Windows batch scripts.
 The idea behind virtualenvwrapper is to ease usage of Ian Bicking's `virtualenv <http://pypi.python.org/pypi/virtualenv>`_, a tool for creating isolated Python virtual environments, each with their own libraries and site-packages.

 These should work on any version of Windows (Windows XP, Windows Vista, Windows 7).
-They do not require Powershell.
+They do not require Powershell. **However**, they depend on an executable `where.exe` being in your path, which is only provided in Vista and 7.
+If you are using XP, try [the answer to this post on  superuser.com](http://superuser.com/questions/249725/where-to-download-where-exe-tool-for-windows-xp) to get a suitable where.exe (unsupported and untested).

 Installation
 ------------